matthewtyler/matthewtyler.github.io/index.md

 {: reversed="reversed"}

+7. Grimmer, Justin, Michael C. Herron, and **Matthew Tyler**.
+"Evaluating a New Generation of Expansive Claims about Vote Manipulation."
+Accepted, *Election Law Journal*.

 6. **Tyler, Matthew** and Shanto Iyengar.
 2023.
 "Testing the Robustness of the ANES Feeling Thermometer Indicators of Affective Polarization." *American Political Science Review*, First View. [[DOI]](https://doi.org/10.1017/S0003055423001302)

 5. **Tyler, Matthew**, and Shanto Iyengar.
 2023.
 "Learning to Dislike Your Opponents: Political Socialization in the Era of Polarization." *American Political Science Review* 117(1): 347–354. [[DOI]](https://doi.org/10.1017/S000305542200048X)